Zonico6/PSE/pflichtenheft_draft.md

 - Profile status (reviewing, free, blocked ...)
 - There exists an algorithm to read paper title and abstract out of the pdfs
 - overview over notifications
+- Optimized for mobile
+- Fix typos in the pdf or something (dont know if i got that correctly)

 ### Non-Functional
+- Resilience against mailicious and
+- Confidentiality

 ## Diferentiation criteria
 - there will only be one distribution mechanism implemented
 - There will be no tracking or history of past reviews
 - After a submission is created, it can't be changed.
 This includes, the paper file, the deadline and the assignees
 - There wont be an extra pdf editor
+- Only pdf

 # Definitions
 LOESCHEN 1. **Researcher**: A member of the scientific community who writes research papers.